ATLauncher/discord-bot/README.md

 To log to a Logz.io account, simply add a config value in `logging.logzIoToken` with a string containing your api token.

+## New Relic

+New Relic is supported out of the box and can be configured in the config file.

 ## Sentry error reporting

 If you wish to enable sentry error reporting, simply add your DSN as config value `sentry.dsn`.